elalimardani/elalimardani/README.md

 ### Hi there 👋
 I am El and I am an aspiring developer
- 🌱 I’m currently learning C and Python
+ 🌱 I’m currently learning C and Python :snake: - Django
 <!--
 **elalimardani/elalimardani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.